akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Actually I'm exaggerating they don't give up - mostly because we bring them a decent amount of income, but still we have to explain each time how to do it.
 However, once they have it on the phone everything is alright, but it couldn't work for our project.

 <br /><br />
-## What are the other app alternatives ?
+## What are the other app alternatives?

-Why are we even trying to create an app ?<br />
+Why are we even trying to create an app?<br />
 To know how to get around Nantes you have two main options (on iPhone):

 ### **Google Maps**